Moto Guzzi Stelvio: History

 The Stelvio model was introduced in November 2007 at the Milan motorcycle show EICMA for the 2008 model year.
 It is named after the alpine Stelvio Pass.

 The 2009 model featured changes in engine tuning.
 For 2012, the fairing was restyled; electronic dash updated; and fuel capacity was increased.

+In 2024, an updated version was introduced, featuring an engine delivering a maximum output of 115 hp at 8,700 rpm and peak torque of 105 Nm at 6,750 rpm.
+The chassis adopts a high-strength steel tubular frame, combined with tubeless wire-spoke wheels measuring 19” at the front and 17” at the rear, paired with long-travel suspension.
+Stelvio is the first Moto Guzzi equipped with the PFF Rider Assistance Solution, a rider-assistance platform that provides functions playing a key role in active safety, based on radar technology developed by Piaggio Fast Forward, the Piaggio Group’s robotics-focused company headquartered in Boston and founded in 2015.

 Specifications

 The so-called Quattrovalvole (four-valve) engine comes from the Griso/Breva series and has been optimized with modified camshafts for an improved torque curve.

 Engine

 The motor is an air/oil-cooled, transversally mounted 90° V-twin, four-stroke engine that displaces 1151 cc and generates rated output of 79.4 kW at 7,500 rpm.
 The maximum torque of 113 Nm is developed at 5,800 rpm.
 The two cylinders have a bore of 95 mm, the piston has a stroke of 81.2 mm and a compression ratio of 11:1.
 Each cylinder head has an overhead chain driven camshaft that actuates the two intake and two exhaust valves.